88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fn_186"></a>[264:LXII](#fr_186) Paragraph 1.
 That the small lines exceed the others appears at a glance.
 The intimation of progress and attainment is less clear.
 Compare the first paragraph of [Appendix I](#p-240) to hexagram 33 ䷠.

-'The requirements of the time' in paragraph 2 cannot make [p.
-265](#p-265) right wrong or wrong right; but they may modify the conventional course to be taken in any particular case.
+'The requirements of the time' in paragraph 2 cannot make [<sub>p.
+265</sub>](#p-265) right wrong or wrong right; but they may modify the conventional course to be taken in any particular case.

 It is easy to explain paragraphs 3 and 4, but what is said in them carries no conviction to the mind.